scmacdon/AWSTracker/Readme.md

 **Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.

-## Section 1 - Create an IntelliJ Project named AWSItemTracker
+## Section 1 - Create an IntelliJ project named AWSItemTracker

 Create a new IntelliJ project named **AESItemTracker** by performing these steps: